 Choosing the right outplacement provider for your organisation and your exiting employees is an important decision and one that is often made under pressure and can be time sensitive.

-Outplacement services, also referred to as Career Transition, typically help people, in an emphatic manner, for the next phase of their career giving them confidence to move forward and find suitable employment as quickly as possible.
-Ask the potential provider what will be provided to the impacted employee/s ie help with resumes, cover letters, job search and networking strategies, how to respond to selection criteria, interview preparation and techniques.
-These services are particularly beneficial to those impacted employees that have been with the company for a long time as a lot has changed in how to job search particularly online job boards and utilising social media to find employment.
+Outplacement Services, also referred to as Career Transition Programs, typically help exiting employees for the next phase of their career giving them confidence to move forward and find suitable employment as quickly as possible after being made redundant.
+Ask the potential provider what will be provided to the impacted employee/s as part of the coaching / consulting services.
+Programs could include assistance with resumes, cover letters, job search and networking strategies, how to respond to selection criteria, interview preparation and techniques including video interviews, interview roles plays as well as advice on how to manage superannuation rollover.
+These services are particularly beneficial to impacted employees that have been with the company for a long time as quite a lot has changed in how to job search particularly online job boards and utilising social media to find employment.
 Some providers can also offer psychometric testing as well as recommendations on training requirements to achieve their career objectives.

 A good outplacement provider will meet with you and take the time to get to know your organisation and understand your timeframe, budget and the needs of your departing employees to provide a customised solution.
 Every organisation and situation is different so a tailored solution will achieve the best outcome for you and the impacted employees.

 Outplacement programs are generally delivered in person or by a virtual platform or a combination of both.
 Phone and other support can sometimes be provided too.
 Ideally services should be delivered in a way that is familiar and comfortable for your exiting employees.
 For instance, some non-office based or older employees who are not familiar with computers may feel even more anxious by undertaking the program online.
 Although, online solutions offer a more ‘green’ solution and save time and unnecessary travel for participants.
-A technologically savvy outplacement provider must also know and be able to advise participants on the latest job websites as well as how to set up a SEEK profile or use a professional social media site to increase their chances of landing a new job.
+A technologically savvy outplacement provider must also know and be able to advise participants on the latest job websites as well as how to set up a SEEK profile or set up or maximise LinkedIn to increase their chances of landing a new job.

 This is important factor as it will ensure that the information and materials provided are relevant to the local labour market.
 For instance, using an Australian company will ensure that resume templates don’t have US zip codes included.
 An Australian provider will also know what job boards and social media employment seeking strategies are relevant to the participants.